 Monroe County: Hoosier Ticket Project:

-Students worked with the nonprofit organization Hoosier Ticket Project, Inc. Supporting the organization in its mission to help individuals and families experience Indiana University athletic events in person for the first time, the students provided strategies for expanding development, improving board governance and structure, and planing for short and long-term program evaluation.
+Students worked with the nonprofit organization Hoosier Ticket Project, Inc. Supporting the organization in its mission to help individuals and families experience Indiana University athletic events in person for the first time, the students provided strategies for expanding development, improving board governance and structure, and planning for short and long-term program evaluation.

 Washington County: Developing Volunteer Fire Departments: